cseanburns/research-notebook/source/cv/index.markdown

 TA Choice Award, Awarded by the Missouri Students Association of the University of Missouri, Spring 2013

-C. Edward & Greta S. Carroll School of Information Science & Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2012-2013
+C. Edward &amp; Greta S. Carroll School of Information Science &amp; Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2012 -- 2013

-Doris J. Athy Scholarship, Awarded by the University of Missouri, College of Education, 2011-2012
+Doris J. Athy Scholarship, Awarded by the University of Missouri, College of Education, 2011 -- 2012

 H.W.
-Wilson Foundation / Library Science Development Scholarship, Awarded by the University of Missouri College of Education, 2009-2010
+Wilson Foundation / Library Science Development Scholarship, Awarded by the University of Missouri College of Education, 2009 -- 2010

-Technology & Industry Education Scholarship Fund, Awarded by the University of Missouri College of Education, 2009-2010
+Technology &amp; Industry Education Scholarship Fund, Awarded by the University of Missouri College of Education, 2009 -- 2010

 H.W.
-Wilson Foundation / Library Science Development Scholarship, Awarded by the University of Missouri College of Education, 2008-2009
+Wilson Foundation / Library Science Development Scholarship, Awarded by the University of Missouri College of Education, 2008 -- 2009

-Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2008-2009
+Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2008 -- 2009

-C. Edward & Greta S. Carroll School of Information Science & Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2008-2009
+C. Edward &amp; Greta S. Carroll School of Information Science &amp; Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2008 -- 2009

-Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2007-2008
+Bryce Allen Memorial Scholarship, Awarded by the University of Missouri College of Education, 2007 -- 2008